Savannah woman refuses to be scammed as Attorney General’s Office warns of new schemes targeting seniors

 “He would have been able to see everything on my computer, my emails, everything,” said Lee.

-About the time Lee was taping the phone call, I was reading a warning from the Georgia Attorney General Office about scams targeting seniors right now.
+About the time Lee was taping the phone call, News 3 was reading a warning from the Georgia Attorney General Office about scams targeting seniors right now.
 The office’s Consumer Protection Division is offering information and advice.

+It says there is now a scam about “fake” COVID-19 vaccine trials and that bogus websites, and even promotional messages, have been created.

 Lee wasn’t happy when she heard about that scam, especially after her morning phone call.
 “We’re suffering as a country with COVID and then to be subjected to someone trying to rip you off, I guess we are just targets,” she told us.

-During the six minute phone call she taped, the man asked her to download something he said would allow them to give her a refund.
-Lee knew it was more about getting accesss to her computer and even told him.
+During the six-minute phone call she taped, the man asked her to download something he said would allow them to give her a refund.
+Lee knew it was more about getting access to her computer and even told him.
 He quickly hung up.

 Lee says she’s worried about people of any age that might receive a call like the one she got or calls about other scams.
 “I’m concerned about anyone who may be a victim.”